-One common way to determine the unknown set of polynomial coefficients is by regression analysis.
-Regression analysis is a set of statistical procedures used to estimate the relationship between a dependent variable and one or more independent variables in a statistical method.
-The fundamental approach for regression method to estimate PC coefficients has also been provided in our previous study \cite{kobayashi2022uncertainty}.
-In the most typical type of regression analysis, known as linear regression, the line that most closely matches the data is found.
-This method is often used in data analysis and in surrogate modeling methods such as Gaussian processes \cite{kobayashi2022practical}.
+One common approach for determining the unknown set of polynomial coefficients in polynomial chaos expansions is regression analysis.
+This statistical method estimates the relationship between a dependent variable and one or more independent variables.
+Our previous study delves into the fundamental regression approach for estimating coefficients \cite{kobayashi2023uncertainty}.
+The most typical type, linear regression, finds the line that best fits the data.
+Linear regression is widely used in data analysis and surrogate modeling methods, including Gaussian processes \cite{kobayashi2022practical}.

-Walters' regression-based non-intrusive polynomial chaos method computes polynomial coefficients \cite{Kumar2020a, Walters2003}.
-In the sampling-based regression method, the unknown variables are written as the polynomial expansions of those variables.
-The approximate PCE for the stochastic quantity of interest, $u(x;\boldsymbol{\xi})$, is as follows:
+Walters' regression-based non-intrusive polynomial chaos method \cite{Kumar2020a, Walters2003} provides a computationally efficient way to calculate the polynomial coefficients needed for PCEs.
+This practical approach to uncertainty quantification works as follows: